Real Estate Rights Transactions: Lease Cancellations, Real Estate Options, Easements, and Covenants

 Adjusted Basis of Property = Option Premium + Property Sale Price

 An easement is a granting of some property rights to another party to use a parcel of land in a particular way, such as when a farmer sells an easement for electrical lines and towers on his property.
-If an easement is considered to affect the entire property, then the adjusted basis of the entire property is simply reduced by the amount of the payment for the easement.
-However, in most cases, the easement will be considered to have affected only part of the property, so only that part of the property's adjusted basis must be reduced by the payment and if the payment exceeds the basis of that parcel, then the excess is treated as capital gain.
+If an easement affects the entire property, then the adjusted basis of the entire property is simply reduced by the amount of the payment for the easement.
+If the easement affects only part of the property, then only that part of the property's adjusted basis must be reduced by the payment and if the payment exceeds the basis of that parcel, then the excess is treated as capital gain.

 Example: Taxation of Easements